 How do HRAs, FSAs, and HSAs differ from one another?

-HRAs are employer-owned and funded, unlike HSAs and FSAs.
-Each account has different rules for contributions, ownership, and how or when funds become available.
+Short answer: HRAs are employer-owned and funded, while HSAs and FSAs involve employee elections.
+Each account has different rules for ownership, contributions, portability, and how funds are accessed.